-All of Congebec's Employees, Officers and Directors must act in accordance with the Code's underlying principles.
+All of CONGEBEC'S EMPLOYEES, MANAGEMENT and DIRECTORS must act in accordance with the Code's underlying principles.
 We also encourage that all third parties conducting business with us (consultants, trustees, suppliers and other business partners) comply with our ethical standards.

-Congebec is committed to
+Congebec is commited to:

-Ensure that every EMPLOYEE is familiar with applying and interpreting the Code and to provide support and resources to help for its interpretation and implementation; Take measures to prevent and to promptly manage conduct contrary to the Code or CONGEBEC's values, and;

-Protect against reprisals EMPLOYEES who, in good faith, report incidents or testify in the course of enquiries revolving around ethical matters.
+ensure that every EMPLOYEE is familiar with applying and interpreting the Code and to provide support and resources to help for its interpretation and implementation; > take measures to prevent and to promptly manage conduct contrary to the Code or Concesec's values, and; > protect against reprisals EMPLOYEES who, in good faith, report incidents or testify in the course of enquiries revolving around ethical matters.